jurjsorinliviu/SNNtrainer3D/README.md

 \- Enhances user experience and facilitates model design and debugging.

-\- SNNs mostly lack visualization tools, so incorporating one adds significant value.
+\- SNNs mostly lack visualization tools, so incorporating one adds significant value to the community.

-\- Originality stems from the need to simplify understanding SNNs and provide a user-friendly interface for designing and training models.
+\- Originality stems from the need to simplify understanding SNNs and provide a user-friendly interface for designing and training SNN models.
 ## Future Features
 \- **Support for Different Layer Types**: Enhance the flexibility of model design by adding support for various types of hidden layers, such as convolutional, recurrent, and pooling layers.

 \- **Real-time Training Visualization**: Provide a real-time visualization of the training process, including metrics like loss and accuracy.

-\- **Integration with Additional Datasets**: Incorporate functionality to download and use additional datasets beyond MNIST for training and evaluation.
+\- **Integration with Additional Datasets**: Incorporate functionality to download and use additional datasets beyond MNIST and XOR for training and evaluation.

 \- **Bulk addition/editing of layers**: Users can add multiple layers simultaneously, with the option to specify the number of layers and their properties.
 ## Conclusions